Introduction

 1. Stomata: The Main Gateways

 The most recognizable and vital structures for gas exchange are the stomata (singular: stoma).
-These microscopic pores are found mainly on the epidermis of leaves, though they also occur on young stems, pistils, and even some roots in aquatic species.
-Each stoma is flanked by a pair of specialized guard cells that regulate its opening and closing in response to light, humidity, CO₂ concentration, and internal hormonal signals Still holds up..
+Day to day, these microscopic pores are found mainly on the epidermis of leaves, though they also occur on young stems, pistils, and even some roots in aquatic species.
+Each stoma is flanked by a pair of specialized guard cells that regulate its opening and closing in response to light, humidity, CO₂ concentration, and internal hormonal signals The details matter here..

 - Open stomata allow CO₂ to diffuse into the leaf interior (the mesophyll) where it can be fixed by the enzyme Rubisco during the Calvin cycle.